-Lambeth Council is committed to delivering 1,000 extra homes at Council rent levels, levering in more investment via new, radical methods to fund and deliver a new generation of homes for the people of Lambeth.
+This administration is committed to delivering 1,000 extra homes at Council rent levels, levering in more investment via new, radical methods to fund and deliver a new generation of homes for Lambeth's residents.
+These 1,000 new Council homes will be delivered over the next 4 years through a combination of estate regeneration, small sites development and specific housing projects.

-The report sets out an ambitious programme of Council-led housing delivery that will provide more opportunities for better quality homes.
+This report sets out an ambitious programme of Council-led housing delivery that will provide more opportunities for better quality homes.
 The programme will improve the living conditions for existing residents and provide much needed, new, high quality housing which is affordable to our residents.